getBoolean/shu_epub/PROTOTYPE.md

 **Note:** The implementation of this is still in the experimental stages.
 Any help would be greatly appreciated.
 We need to somehow determine how much html text can fit on a page, and where the html for an arbitrary page starts and ends.

+Ideally, I would like to be able to render the html natively in Flutter, but it needs to be done in a way that can determine the height of the widget before layout.
+Current Flutter Html packages do not support getting the height before layout.
+Another option is to render the html in a webview, but this greatly complicates making `flutter_shu_epub` a cross platform library.

+As of now, it seems the best option is to create a custom Flutter html package which allows viewing the height before layout, using `TextPainter`, with `getPositionForOffset`.
+It should only support the most common html formatting such as bold and italics.

 #### Usage

 ```dart